 Two further aspirations of the realist reading of evidence are worth noting.
 The first is the attempt to remain true to the difficult principle of transparency.
 As with any mode of synthesis, there is a tendency to end up with piles of paper on the floor as the reviewer tries to recall which bit of which study speaks to which bit of the developing theory.
 These heaps will have already survived another ordering in which the reviewer tries to chart whether a source is useful for theory-tracking or theory-testing or both.
 Just as a conventional review will append a list of studies consulted and then give an indication as to which contributed to the statistical analysis, so too a realist review should trace the usage and non-usage of primary materials.
 However, the archaeology of decision-making is more complex and thus harder to track in an explanatory synthesis.
-One is inspecting multiple theories, as realist synthesis moves beyond a developmental stage, reviewers should expect to develop a record of the different ways in which studies have been used (and omitted).
+One is inspecting multiple theories, and specific studies may interrogate none, one, more, or all of them.
+Nevertheless, as realist synthesis moves beyond a developmental stage, reviewers should expect to develop a record of the different ways in which studies have been used (and omitted).